modernserf/hyperyak/README.md

 - hypermedia is a fundamentally limited format.
 Its a surprisingly versatile one, but it seems silly to be using a computer and refuse to compute
 - And even if we were to stick with a purely declarative document model, there would still be structures of media that the designers of the system wouldn't have considered

+HyperCard bridges the gap between users and programmers -- you can make presentations and rich media and even simple games without writing a single line of code.
+But crucially, it also includes a huge library of stacks, widgets and templates -- some for people who are just learning to code and need pieces that they can put together like Legos, some for people who code pretty well but just need some design guidance.
+HyperCard has something for you at every stage of your development.

+One of the wonderful things about the Smalltalk and Lisp machines, that the original Mac just didn't have the horsepower for, was that all the software was open -- you can see the source code and the assets and even stuff like the object hierarchies and event systems of the programs as they run.
+HyperCard's tools aren't nearly as sophisticated as the ones that Symbolics offers, but they run on a computer that doesn't cost as much as a house.

+And there's one last thing I want to point out -- its very small, it could just be an artifact of disk space considerations, but -- HyperCard wants to be customized.
+All of the tools I mentioned before, as well as the actual configuration for HyperCard, are done from the Home stack.
+The Home stack is designed for you to edit it -- it even gives you three blank pages to fill in with links to your own stacks.
+One of the core patterns in Christopher Alexander's A Pattern Language is that our tools, our homes, our neighborhoods -- its the act of customization that makes them our own and that makes them beautiful.
+This is the same thing that the free software people mean when they talk about the hacker ethos and why they love Unix and Emacs.
+This small detail more than anything else speaks to me about the design goals of the team that makes this.

 - computation
     + something hypercard fundamentally gets right was that it was ideologically impure -- it's much more focused on providing an environment for experimentation than fulfilling any ideals about hypermedia
     + hypercard uses HyperTalk / event model